RobinNagpal/dodao-ui/academy-ui/README.md

 NEXT_PUBLIC_VERCEL_URL=
 ```

-2. Adjust the DATABASE_URL accordingly, you can find the port number from postgresql.conf file
+2. Adjust the DATABASE_URL accordingly, you can find the port number from postgresql.conf file or use the default one (5432).

+   **Note:** Ensure that your local PostgreSQL server is **not running**, as PostgreSQL is set up to run inside Docker.
+This avoids conflicts with the Docker container.

 3. Generate graphql files